adeijosol/GameOfLife/README.md

 # Game of Life
-An implementation of Conway's Game of Life in Processing.
+Implementation of Conway's Game of Life in Processing

 ![Screenshot of GameOfLife](https://github.com/adjl/GameOfLife/raw/master/img/screenshot.png)